kentlouisetonino/sw-discrete-math-with-python/README.md

-# sw-discrete-mathe-with-python
+## Description

-Learning and tinkering Discrete Mathematics with Python.
+> - Learning and tinkering Discrete Mathematics with Python.